Mary Sullivan

 Jonathan Scott

-Baritone Jonathan Scott began his musical career as a child chorister which saw him perform in venues around the world and under the artistic direction of notable legends such as Robert Shaw and John Rutter.
+• Jonathan Scott has loved to sing for as long as he can remember.
+Nine years as a child with the Atlanta Young Singers of Callanwolde saw him perform in venues around the world and under the artistic direction of notable legends such as Robert Shaw and John Rutter.
+He received his Bachelor of Music in Vocal Performance in 2002 from Shorter College in Rome, Georgia.

 Baritone & Bass